benc-uk/bicep-iac/k8s-baremetal/readme.md

 - Optional: Jump box VM
 - Load balancer
   - For public clusters, Azure Load Balancer is put in front of control plane, with a public IP.
-  - For private clusters, HAProxy load balancer VM with a backend set to the range of IPs used by the control plane nodes.
+  - For private clusters, HAProxy load balancer running on a VM with a backend set to the range of IPs used by the control plane nodes.

 For fully automated & unattended deployment it employees several techniques & tricks: